-Facebook have been realising the power of video for some time with just about every timeline including an abundance of snackable but often irreverent and/or irrelevant content for the viewer.
-With this growth and this realisation they have invested in the development of a new video hub that will look and work much like Youtube, but have one huge advantage, the content you see will now actually be based on your likes, interests and browsing habits.
+Facebook has been realising the power of video for some time with just about every timeline including an abundance of snackable but often irreverent and/or irrelevant content for the viewer.
+With this growth and this realisation they have invested in the development of a new video hub that will look and work much like Youtube but have one huge advantage, the content you see will now actually be based on your likes, interests and browsing habits.

 Here is more from Socialmediaweek.org